DaveXNN/Digital-barometric-altimeter/README.md

-# Digital barometric altimeter
+## Digital barometric altimeter
-This repository contains a program for Arduino Nano based barometric altimeter.
+This repository contains Arduino Nano based barometric altimeter project description.

+# Introduction
+This barometric altimeter is a small device which can measure current altitude using atmospheric pressure detection.

 Here is a list of electronic components used in this project:
   1. Arduino Nano board (https://store.arduino.cc/products/arduino-nano?queryID=fc006532adfc9cd109270b2609e022f7)